Sometimes the Best Liposuction Revision Involves Neither Liposuction Nor Fat Grafting

 The incision is very versatile, and Dr. Kenneth Hughes has used it many times to remove silicone or other foreign materials from the buttocks.
 He has used it for fat necrosis removal.
 Fat necrosis occurs when transferred fat dies due to lack of blood supply.
 This occurs most commonly after a Brazilian butt lift.
 This dead fat must be cut out as these are hard calcified bricks of dead tissue not amenable to liposuction.

 The incision can also be used to help camouflage buttock irregularities after removal of fat necrosis or silicone or whatever.
 The procedure can be used to improve the roundness of the buttock all at the same time.
 In addition, this works very well for very long buttocks on in patients with residual skin due to massive weight loss.

 Thus, in some cases of liposuction revision placing fat back into the area where fat has been removed is simply not the best strategy.
-In these cases that are more difficult, is imperative to seek out a true expert in the field of body contouring who has at his disposal seemingly infinite number of techniques to address whatever particular problems that are confronting the patient a present.
+In these cases that are more difficult, it is imperative to seek out a true expert in the field of body contouring who has at his disposal a seemingly infinite number of techniques to address whatever particular problems that are confronting the patient a present.
 You do not want to be pigeonholed into selecting a surgeon and a technique merely because that surgeon is comfortable performing that technique.

 To learn more about Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon in Los Angeles, please visit